-Back pain is the third leading cause of visiting a doctor all over the world.
-It usually goes away on its own and almost 90% of the persons suffering from lower backache recover within a few weeks.
-The pain may be sudden or gradual in onset and it may be of sharp or dull type.
-The pain can range from mild to severe and it may be felt intermittently or continuously.
+Back pain is the third leading cause across the globe for visiting a doctor.
+It usually goes away on its own and almost 90% of the people suffering from lower back pain recover within a few weeks.
+The pain may be sudden or gradual in onset and it may be of sharp or dull.
+It can range from mild to severe and it may be felt intermittently or continuously.

 What are the Clinical Features?